The Hasty Heart

-The Hasty Heart tells the story of a group of wounded Allied soldiers in a Pacific theatre mobile surgery unit immediately after World War II ends who, after initial resentment and ostracism, rally around a loner, an unappreciative Scottish soldier they know is dying.
+The film tells the story of a group of wounded Allied soldiers in a Pacific theatre mobile surgery unit immediately after the end of World War II, who, after initial resentment and ostracism, rally around a loner, an unappreciative Scottish soldier they know is dying.

-The title is taken from the proverb "sorrow is born in the hasty heart" which is stated several times in the film.
+The title is taken from the proverb "sorrow is born in the hasty heart", which is quoted at several points in the film.

 Plot

-In Burma during the Pacific Theatre of World War II in 1945, a group of wounded Allied soldiers are at a makeshift British military hospital in the jungle.
-As they have all been there for some time, they have a strong bond.
-"Yank" (Ronald Reagan) is the lone American there, recovering from malaria, along with Tommy (Howard Marion-Crawford), the Englishman, Kiwi (Ralph Michael), the New Zealander, Digger (John Sherman), the Australian, and Blossom (Orlando Martins), the African.
-They are all under the care of Sister Margaret Parker (Patricia Neal).
+In Burma during the Pacific Theatre of World War II in 1945, a group of wounded Allied soldiers is at a makeshift British military hospital in the jungle.
+As they have all been there for some time, they have formed a strong bond.
+They include "Yank", the lone American, recovering from malaria; "Tommy", an Englishman; "Kiwi", a New Zealander; "Digger", an Australian; and "Blossom", an African.
+They are all under the care of Sister Margaret Parker.

-Lt Col Dunn (Anthony Nicholls), the senior doctor of the hospital, tells the men that they will be receiving a new patient soon, and that they should be extra kind to him.
-He is a Scot, and, while he seems to have recovered from his operation, his abnormal kidney means that he will die within a few weeks.
+Lt.
+Col. Dunn, the senior doctor of the hospital, tells the men that they will be receiving a new patient soon, and that they should be extra kind to him.
+He is a Scot, and while he seems to have recovered from his operation, his abnormal kidney means that he will die within a few weeks.
 Dunn tells the men that the Scot will be outwardly healthy until one day he will suddenly die when his kidney fails.
 When the Scot arrives, Cpl.
-Lachlan 'Lachie' MacLachlan (Richard Todd) is very gruff and mean.
+Lachlan "Lachie" MacLachlan is very gruff and mean.
 He is constantly suspicious of his fellow patients attempting to make friends with him.

-Margaret tries to convince Lachie to buy a regimental kilt, something he feels is too expensive to purchase because he recently bought a house in Scotland to which he intends to return.
+Margaret tries to convince Lachie to buy a regimental kilt, something he feels is too expensive to purchase, because he recently bought a house in Scotland to which he intends to return.
 However, during Lachie's 24th birthday party, Margaret gives him a kilt, and the rest of his friends contribute something for his uniform.
 Lachie is proud, and they all pose for photos, with the others trying to answer the question of whether he wears anything under his kilt.